-Because she’s been singing professionally since the age of twelve, recorded her first album (“Sapphire Birds”)of jazz and classic pop standards at thirteen, and has gone on to sing with some of the biggest names in Canadian jazz.
-It’s understandable that much of what’s been written about Maya has focused on how much she’s accomplished at such a young age.
-And, even though she’ll be just shy of 18 when ‘Can You See Me?’ is released, the quality of the music speaks for itself.
+Maya Rae is a Singer-Songwriter hailing from Vancouver, British Columbia.
+Her sound is influenced by jazz, soul and folk music and she has been singing professionally since the age of twelve.
+Maya recorded her first album (“Sapphire Birds”) of jazz and classic pop standards at thirteen, and went on to sing with some of the biggest names in Canadian jazz.
+It’s understandable that much of what’s been written about Maya thus far has focused on how much she’s accomplished at such a young age.

 One of Canada’s Top 35 Jazz Artists Under 35…a supremely gifted artist who is able to phrase like Sarah Vaughan but write a lyric like Joni Mitchell.” – CBC